kanhasofttech/kanhasofttech/README.md

 ### ✈️ Airline / Travel Booking — Production-Style Microservices

-I am building a production-style airline/travel booking platform to demonstrate how enterprise systems are designed, developed, secured, deployed and scaled.
+I built and documented a production-style airline/travel booking platform to demonstrate how enterprise systems are designed, developed, secured, deployed and scaled.

 ### Technology Journey